alfathmuqoddas/openbox-theme/README.md

 My personal openbox themes collection

 ## Installation
-- Copy to ~/.themes (for current user) or /usr/share/themes (for all user)
+- Copy the content of 'openbox-theme-alfath' to ~/.themes (for current user) or /usr/share/themes (for all user)
 - Apply the themes from obconf
+or
+- run the './install.sh'

 ## Screenshot
 ### Simple Black